mhaugrud/msumcspy/_sources/GeneralIntro/Glossary.rst

         Information in a program that is meant for other programmers (or anyone reading the source code) and has no effect on the execution of the program.

+    comment out
+        Change executable code into a comment by typing a ``#`` in front of it.
+This is often done when debugging a program or when experimenting with alternate algorithms.

     compile
         To translate a program written in a high-level language into a